Why I use a MacBookPro and OS X

 1. I currently use Homebrew.
 The available packages and the handling are excellent.

-2. The need of virtual machines for daily work is fading away.
+2. The need for virtual machines for daily work is fading away.